-After twenty years of the MEDIA programme for support of the European audiovisual industry, the new funding programme CREATIVE EUROPE combines the sub-programmes CULTURE and MEDIA.
-Support for the Europe- an creative industries is furnished with a budget of 1.46 billion euros for 2014 to 2020.
-56 percent of this budget is dedicated to the MEDIA-sub-programme for the audiovisual industry.
+Creative Europe-MEDIA is the programme of the European Commission to support the European audiovisual industry.
 Funding schemes encourage players to operate across Europe, to reach new audiences, and to develop the skills required in the digital age.
 By helping European cultural and audiovisual works reach audiences, the programme contributes to safeguarding cultural and linguistic diversity.
-Political representation in Austria is under the competence of the lm department in the Austrian Federal Chancellery.
+Political representation in Austria is under the competence of the film department in the Austrian Federal Chancellery.